-Plan your Meal ~ Your Romantic Dinner at home does not have to be completely over the top but plan, so everything is not last minute.
+Plan your Meal ~ Your Romantic Dinner at home does not have to be entirely over the top but plan so everything is not last minute.
 Even if you plan to get take out ~ yes, it’s ok to do take out.

-Set the Table ~ Candles, and a table cloth or place-mats make your table look elegant.
+Set the Table ~ Candles and a table cloth or placemats make your table look elegant.
 Get creative when it comes to your table.
 Think out of the box, set the table up on the patio, under the big oak tree outback, a blanket by the pool, or even a blanket by the fireplace.
-Add a bunch of twinkle lights, and you have a great setting for your romantic dinner at home.
+Add a bunch of twinkle lights, and you have an excellent setting for your romantic dinner at home.

-If you are looking for more than a romantic dinner at home, get some creative ideas with our Romantic Staycation Ideas.
+If you want more than a romantic dinner at home, get some creative ideas with our Romantic Staycation Ideas.

 Get rid of the Distractions ~ The last thing you want is unwelcomed distractions.
 Turn off the phones, computer, and TV during dinner.
 If you are outside, spray for bugs ahead of time.
 Your partner gets all your attention.